patternfly/patternfly-org/packages/v4/src/content/design-guidelines/content/writing-for-all-audiences.md

 ---
-title: Writing for all audiences
+id: Writing for all audiences
 section: content
-hideTOC: true
-showTitle: true
 ---

 UX copy should be accessible by everyone, so consider all users’ abilities (physical, cognitive, and more) when you write.
 Refer to the [Web Content Accessibility Guidelines (WCAG)](https://www.w3.org/TR/WCAG21/) for accessibility compliance information.